cjus/raspi-thc/docs/pi-setup.md

 $ touch ssh
 ```

-Next create a `wpa_supplicant.conf` file with the following, make sure to replace your ssid and psk file.
+Next create a `wpa_supplicant.conf` file with the following, make sure to replace your ssid and psk fields with your router's settings.

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev